Archive for the ‘Miniature Gardening’ category

 Living Stones of African Deserts: Lithops

 Lithops are some of the most fascinating and unusual plants from the most dry and arid regions of Africa.
 In fact, they are an excellent example of survival for their ability to grow under extremely dry conditions and camouflage themselves for protection from animals.
 Lithops are so good at blending themselves with their surroundings that one can hardly spot these unusual plants in their native habitat where they grow among pebbles and rocks.
-For this reason, Lithops are also known as Living Stones.
+For this reason, they are also known as Living Stones.

 Lithops, The Living Stones